ker2x/DearDiary/Writerside/topics/pma.md

         - UPX2
         - .idata
         - UPX2
     - Toldyaso, it's UPX packed.
 There is an IDA plugin.
-Named "Universal Unpacker" or something but i need my licensed IDA verion.
+Named "Universal Unpacker" or something, but I need my licensed IDA version.
     - And it's on my computer at home.
-My mac run IDA Free 70.
+My Mac run IDA Free 70.
 Pooh.
-    - i don't want to bother trying to unpack it on my mac when in can do it at home. i'll do something else instead.
+    - I don't want to bother trying to unpack it on my Mac when in can do it at home.
+I'll do something else instead.